EJSRobinson/ME40343-2021-Elliot-Robinson/README.md

 ## FMINSEARCHBND

-FMINSEARCHBND is a 3rd party MATLAB function user to perform multivariate minimisation.
-This assignment dictated to use of this function.
-It is used in the following function:
+FMINSEARCHBND is a 3rd party MATLAB function used to perform multivariate minimisation.
+This assignment dictated the use of this function.
+It is used in the following scripts:

 - initOptimiser.m
 - primaryOptimiser.m